-Figure 15 shows data from the same experiment, except it shows how write throughput was affected by the number of nodes (rather than time).
+Figure 14 shows data from the same experiment, except it shows how write throughput was affected by the number of nodes (rather than time).
 The plot is both boring and exciting: it shows how write throughput increases linearly with the number of nodes.
-32 nodes gives performance of > 1,000,000 writes/s.